 John’s clinical focus is in the field of concussion and recovery.
 For the past 10 years, much of his continuing education has revolved around staying up to date in the ever-changing field of concussion management.
 Much of his post-graduate work has been at the University of Pittsburgh Medical Centre in Pittsburgh, Pennsylvania, along with specific courses across Canada on vestibular rehabilitation and the pediatric population.

 John currently serves as the head trainer for the Flamborough Minor Hockey Association and is the concussion consultant for Grimsby Minor Hockey.
 He is a past recipient of the Flamborough Hockey Association’s Volunteer of the Year Award and holds his Level 3 Hockey Trainers Certificate.
-He is currently the team trainer for the Hamilton Huskies AAA Minor Midget team and the Ontario Hockey Federation’s U15 Program of Excellence development program and the 2020 U-16 OHL Gold Cup Program of Excellence
+He is currently the team trainer for the Hamilton Huskies AAA Minor Midget team, the Ontario Hockey Federation’s (OHF) U15 Program of Excellence development program and the 2020 U-16 OHL Gold Cup Program of Excellence

 Away from the office, John can usually be found in a hockey rink somewhere in southern Ontario.
 He is the proud father of three boys and is married to the most understanding wife in the world.
 With all three boys playing competitive hockey, both he and his wife take advantage of the short summer season by watching the boys’ soccer games, enjoying the outdoors at the cottage, or playing a round of golf when possible.